Keian-A/reading-notes/notes3.md

 ## Day 2 Class 1 notes

-#### GitHub is a resource to save and backup saved of code to the cloud using git, with improvements of its own.
+#### GitHub is a resource to save and backup saves of code to the cloud using git, with improvements of its own.

 git and GitHub allow:
 - Snapshots